openshift/origin-kibana/README.md

 Overriding Styles
 The plugin adds an empty stylesheet `$PLUGIN/public/styles/overrides.css' as a hook for users to modify the styles.
-After deployment, you might wish to modify the header style to include a custer header logo:
+After deployment, you might wish to modify the header style to include a custom header logo:

 ```
 .container-brand {